Bulletin #1143, Home Composting

 Materials

-Everything organic has a ratio of carbon to nitrogen (C:N) in its tissues, ranging from 500:1 for sawdust to 15:1 for table scraps.
-A C:N ratio of 30:1 is ideal for the activity of compost microbes.
-This balance can be achieved by mixing two parts grass clippings (which have a C:N ratio of 20:1) with one part fallen leaves (60:1) in your compost.
+Everything organic has a ratio of carbon to nitrogen (C:N) in its tissues, ranging from 500:1 or more for woody material such as sawdust, to 15:1 for table scraps or 5:1 for some manures.
+Generally, C:N ratio of 30:1 is ideal for the activity of compost microbes.
+While exact C:N ratios for feedstocks are dependent on many things, for a simple home compost recipe, this balance can be achieved by mixing two parts grass clippings (which have a C:N ratio of 20:1) with one part fallen leaves (60:1) in your compost.
 Layering can be useful in arriving at these proportions, but a complete mixing of ingredients is preferable for the composting process.
-Other materials can also be used, such as weeds and garden wastes.
-Though the C:N ratio of 30:1 is ideal for a fast, hot compost, a higher ration (i.e. 50:1) will be adequate for a slower compost.
+Other materials can also be used, such as weeds, garden or food wastes.
+Though the C:N ratio of 30:1 is ideal for a fast, hot compost, a higher ratio (i.e., 50:1) will be adequate for a slower compost.

 Surface Area

 The more surface area the microorganisms have to work on, the faster the materials are decomposed.
-It’s like a block of ice in the sun—slow to melt when it’s large, but melting very fast when broken into smaller pieces.
-Chopping your garden wastes with a shovel or machete, or running them through a shredding machine or lawnmower will speed their composting.
+It’s like a block of ice in the sun—slow to melt when it’s large but melting very fast when broken into smaller pieces.
+Chopping your garden wastes with a shovel or machete or running them through a shredding machine or lawnmower will speed up their composting.
+However, if the particle size of feedstocks in the compost pile becomes too small and numerous, airflow reduction could lead to poor composting.

 Volume

 A large compost pile will insulate itself and hold the heat of microbial activity.
 Its center will be warmer than its edges.
-Piles smaller than three feet cubed (27 cu. ft.) will have trouble holding this heat, while piles larger than five feet cubed (125 cu. ft.) don’t allow enough air to reach the microbes at the center.
+Piles smaller than three feet cubed (27 cu. ft.) will have trouble holding this heat, while piles larger than five feet cubed (125 cu. ft.) may not allow enough air to reach the microbes at the center if the compost feedstocks do not provide enough porosity.
 These proportions are of importance only if your goal is a fast, hot compost.

 Moisture and Aeration